Know when to buy, switch, or wait on your AI tool stack.

 Claude is the better reasoning-first assistant.
 Gemini is the better workflow match when a team already runs on Google Workspace and wants AI in docs, email, and meetings.

-Gemini is currently cheaper for a small team based on the recommended published monthly plan, with a gap of $83/month at the default five-seat lens.
+Gemini is currently cheaper for a small team based on the recommended published monthly plan, with a $83/month gap at the default five-seat tier.

 Keep comparing